interterror/PowerManager/README.md

 1. After entering application, the page set as default in config-gui.php is initially displayed.
 2. You can switch between pages by clicking buttons OUTLETS, GRAPHS, and RULES in the bottom right.
-3. You can start saving data by clicking SAVE DATA.
+3. [SERVER] You can start saving data by clicking SAVE DATA.
 Data will be saved in intervals specified in config-database.php (must be >0)
 4. You can refresh displayed data by clicking REFRESH or waiting for number of seconds specified in config-gui.php (if 0, no auto refresh)
 5. You can switch outlet by clicking appropriate box in OUTLETS page.
-6. On the graph page, graphs for outlets defined in config-devices.php are displayed.
+6. [CLIENT] On the graph page, graphs for outlets defined in config-devices.php are displayed.
 You can change content of the graph by clicking appropriate button.

 GENERAL USE:

 You´ve got two options to use Power Manager:
-1. Let it run in the browser on your server.
+1. Let the server part run in the browser on your server.
 2. Set CRON or TASK to run php scripts ajax_scan.php (for rules evaluation), and ajax_scan.php?task=snapshot (to save data to db).